 If any vehicle ought to be safe, it is a firefighting truck.
 A rising number of vehicle functions include collision avoidance technologies or crash sensor systems help firemen to do their most fundamental job better: saving lives.
 However, new functions may introduce new risks owing to increasingly complex electronic interactions.

 To protect those who risk their lives every day, Rosenbauer planned its new fire truck with an eye on functional safety.
 The globally renowned manufacturer wants to prevent the possibility that embedded electronics and software might unexpectedly fail during a potentially life-critical operation or daily patrols.

-“The Rosenbauer RT is the first electrically powered fire truck and provides state-of-the-art technology for firefighters all over the world,” says Michael Friedmann, Head of Group Strategy, Innovation and Marketing at Rosenbauer.
+“The Rosenbauer RT is the first electrically powered fire truck and provides state-of-the-art technology for firefighters all over the world,” says Markus Schachner, Vice President of Product Development at Rosenbauer.
 “To think about the term ‘safety’ comprehensively, we worked with an expert in functional safety: our long-term partner TTControl provided the vehicle electronics and supported our project team along the entire safety process.
 Together we were able to implement the content required for the successful certification of the entire vehicle according to ISO 26262.”

 With its hybrid power train, the Rosenbauer RT (abbreviation for ‘Revolutionary Technology’) aims to be the most progressive and revolutionary truck on the firefighting market.
 Each axle of the truck is powered by an electric motor, with a diesel engine in combination with a generator as a backup energy provider.
 The high-voltage energy storage system allows electric driving as well as electric operation at the rescue site, thus reducing emissions such as noise and exhaust gases.
 This new generation of firefighting vehicles is a response to global megatrends such as urbanization, climate and demographic changes, and their impact on the daily work of today’s firefighters.